Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/high-level-design.md

 emitted, and API clients can use the validation results endpoint (see initial section) to retrieve a list of errors that led to the import failure.

-All validations for input files are expected to be done according to the settings and column types and allowed values documented in the _[Marxan Manual, 2021 edition](https://marxansolutions.org/wp-content/uploads/2021/02/Marxan-User-Manual_2021.pdf)_.
+All validations for input files are expected to be done according to settings, column types and allowed values documented in the _[Marxan Manual, 2021 edition](https://marxansolutions.org/wp-content/uploads/2021/02/Marxan-User-Manual_2021.pdf)_.

 Validation is carried out asynchronously, using events linked to the id of the project shell to report on status.

-All validation errors and warnings should be collected and reported back to the API consumer as a single document gathering all the errors and warnings, through a dedicated API endpoint.
+All validation errors and warnings should be collected and reported back to API consumers as a single document gathering all the errors and warnings, through a dedicated API endpoint.

-  - Planning grid
+#### Validation of Planning grid files

-    - Should be validated like any other shapefile (required components, size, etc.)
+- Should be validated like any other shapefile (required components, size, etc.).

-    - Each distinct geometry should have a `puid` attribute in the attribute table, and this needs to be an integer number, zero or positive
+- Each distinct geometry should have a `puid` attribute in the attribute table, and this needs to be an integer number, zero or positive.

-  - `input.dat`
+#### Validation of `input.dat` files

 - All values in the _General Parameter_, _Annealing Parameters_, _Cost
-      Threshold_ and _Program Control_ setting groups (see Manual section _5.3.1
+  Threshold_ and _Program Control_ setting groups (see Manual section _5.3.1 The
-      The Input Parameter File (input.dat)_) should be validated to be of the correct type
+  Input Parameter File (input.dat)_) should be validated to be of the correct type.

-    - Additionally, `BLM` and `NUMREPS` should be validated for their value as for existing validations (for `BLM`) and for consistency (`NUMREPS` should have a sensible upper bound)
+- Additionally, `BLM` and `NUMREPS` should be validated for their value as for existing validations (for `BLM`) and for consistency (`NUMREPS` should have a sensible upper bound).

-  - `pu.dat`
+#### Validation of `pu.dat` files

 - All the `puid` values in the planning grid shapefile should have a corresponding row in this file (`id` column values must match the `puid` values in the shapefile's attribute table) and not be duplicated; rows with `id`s that don't match any geometry in the shapefile should be reported as validation warnings only.

 - Validation according to section 5.3.3 of the Marxan Manual for `cost` and `status`; `xloc` and `yloc` should be ignored.

-  - `spec.dat`
+#### Validation of `spec.dat` files

 - Validation according to section 5.3.2 of the Marxan Manual.

 - Only `prop` is supported: if `target` is set for any of the rows, an error should be reported to API consumers, advising to repeat the upload after translating `target` to `prop`.

 - The `name` property should be enforced as compulsory (it is not compulsory per se according to the Marxan manual, but it will be needed in order to set feature names further on during the import process).

-  - `puvspr.dat`
+#### Validation of `puvspr.dat` files

 - Validation according to section 5.3.4 of the Marxan Manual.

 - `amount` is assumed to be extent of the feature within the PU in the EPSG:3410 SRID units

-  - Output files
+### Validation of Output files

 - Validation according to section 7 of the Marxan Manual.

-    - For a first iteration of the import functionality, these files may be assumed to be substantially valid; handling possible user tampering of these files would be a complex task way beyond the scope of an initial implementation.
+- For a first iteration of the import functionality, these files may be assumed to be substantially valid; handling possible tampering of these files would be a complex task way beyond the scope of an initial implementation.

-  - Shapefiles for features (if provided)

-    - Validation as other shapefiles

-    - Users will provide a numeric id for each shapefile: this needs to match the `id` of one of the `spec.dat` rows

-  - Cost surface shapefile (if provided)

-    - Validation as other shapefiles

-### When initial validation fails
+### When validation fails

-If any errors are gathered through the validation step, the import process should fail, the project should be marked as incomplete (and the only action allowed on it should be the deletion of the project itself), and all the temporary uploaded data should be deleted (honouring the feature flag that allows to keep temporary files on the filesystem); users should be able to see the list of errors gathered through the validation step (via the validation results endpoint for the project).
+If any errors are raised through the validation step linked to any of the relevant piece importers, the import process should fail, the project should be marked as incomplete, and the only action allowed on it should be the deletion of the project itself.

+All the temporary uploaded data should be deleted from the cloning storage volume (honouring the feature flag that allows to keep temporary files on the filesystem).

+Users should be able to see the list of errors gathered through the validation step, via the validation results endpoint for the project.

 ### Importing data

-If the validation step was successful, any warnings gathered through it should be available to users via the status endpoint for the shell project, as part of the "legacy project import validation completed" event.

-Data can now be imported.

 - Planning grid should be set from the grid shapefile.
+The numeric `puid` of each planning unit should be set from the `puid` attribute in the source shapefile, so that this can then be matched to the relevant rows in input files.

 - Initial cost surface should be set from `pu.dat`.

 - PU lock status should be set from `pu.dat`.
-If any unexpected values are found in the `status` column of `pu.dat`, this will trigger a db error and this should cause the import to fail, with an error message pushed to the list of errors to inform the user.
+If any unexpected values are found in the `status` column of `pu.dat`, this will trigger a db error and this should cause the piece importer to fail.

-- Project features should be created:
+- Project features should be created, via a spatial join between `puvspr.dat` and the planning grid.

-  - either from the uploaded shapefiles for features (if supplied), or
-  - via a spatial join between `puvspr.dat` and the planning grid: in practice, this should lead to a single geometry per feature (that is, one `(geodb)features_data` row) which is the spatial union of all the planning units listed for the given feature in `puvspr.dat` (but see note below about manually setting the feature `amount` per planning unit in order to preserve the value provided on input via `puvspr.dat`).
-The name of the feature (`(apidb)features.feature_class_name`) should be set from `spec.dat`
+In practice, this should lead to a single geometry per feature (that is, one `(geodb)features_data` row) which is the spatial union of all the planning units listed for the given feature in `puvspr.dat` (but see note below about manually setting the feature `amount` per planning unit in order to preserve the value provided on input via `puvspr.dat`).
+The name of the feature (`(apidb)features.feature_class_name`) should be set from the `name` field of `spec.dat`; if this is not present (it is not compulsory according to the Marxan Manual) a warning should be raised and a dummy feature name should be set (e.g.
+`Unnamed Feature #1`, etc. in some kind of numeric sequence).

+Complexity of these geometries may be a concern in terms of storage and performance, and it will depend on some key factors:

+- Whether a regular or irregular grid is used
+- Area and count of planning units
+- Dispersion of the feature over the grid
+- Area of the original geometry that falls into the grid (this need to be taken into account due to problems on recalculations that can occur later using the regenerated feature area)

+The following assumptions and caveats apply for the initial implementation described above:

+- The aggregation of regular grids should not generate a large complexity in terms of geometry unless the PU size is small enough or the feature is very dispersed.
+- The aggregation of irregular grids could become very messy due to initial polygon complexity, due to size, or due to dispersion.

-All the following import steps are for this only scenario created on import.
+All the following import steps are for the initial and only scenario created on import.

 - Lock status of planning units for the scenario should be set from `pu.dat`.